Maryland suburb steps up response to covid-19 in Latino communities

 Mary’s Center, a network of clinics serving mostly Latinos in the District and Maryland, launched its testing effort Sept.
 18, swabbing 42 people in the parking lot of CentroNía, an early education center in Takoma Park.

-“We want to be visible to the community,” said Zuma Aparicio, director of operations at a Mary’s Center in Silver Spring.
+“We want to be visible to the community,” said Zulma Aparicio, director of operations at a Mary’s Center in Silver Spring.
 “We want to be available so anyone who walks in or anyone who wants it can come and have the test done.”

 Dorys Contreras, 44, got tested for the first time while picking her daughter up from CentroNía, which reopened June 22 and so far has no known coronavirus cases.
 Contreras said she had lost her job at Marriott Headquarters on March 26 and wanted to get tested because she starts a new job Sept.
 28.